- Interview Preparation

 You Did Not Read the Job Description

-You get to the interview, but you have no idea about the job, have not read the job description, and cannot discuss why you are the right person for this role (because you did not read the job descriptions).
-This leads the hiring manager to think that you do not care, are not focused, and are just blindly applying to jobs.
-Take a look at The Top 5 Things You Must Remember for Your Interview
+You get to the interview but have no idea about the job, have not read the job description, and cannot discuss why you are the right person for this role (because you did not read the job description).
+This leads the

 - Fully understand the role and responsibilities